pulp/pulp_rpm/docs/tech-reference/yum-plugins.rst

  Language support groups are selected based on this option

 ``display_order``
- Display order of the package group
+ Display order of the package group.
+If not specified, default value is '1024'

 ``mandatory_package_names``
  Mandatory package names to include in the package group